eedowdy/inspection_form_scraper/README.md

 # Manhole Inspection TXT Parser
-Takes a directory of PDF inspection reports that have been converted to TXT and enters their data into a table
+Takes a directory of PDF inspection reports that have been converted to TXT and enters their data into a table.

 ### **Usage instructions:**
 1. Convert folder of pdf files to TXT (plain text).
 Use https://pdftotext.com/.
 Upload all of your pdf files to the site and press download all.
 Place your converted txt files into a folder.
 The converted files may come in a zipped folder that you will need to extract.